Product and design leadership for complex systems.

 View Case Study

-My role: Defined the workflow architecture that reoriented the platform around scientists' research processes, establishing a shared framework for modernization efforts across teams.
+My role: Defined the workflow architecture and modernization strategy for reframing the platform around scientists' research processes, and built the cross-functional alignment behind it.

 AI-Assisted Decision Support for Materials Research